-Even if your city has Craigslist, you should still check the newspaper classifieds too.
-You will see some duplicates, but you'll probably find exclusive listings too.
-Computer-savvy folks aren't the only ones who hold yard sales.
+And, even if your city has Craigslist, you should still check the newspaper classifieds, too.
+You will see some duplicates, but you will probably find exclusive listings.
+Computer-savvy folks are not the only people who hold yard sales.

-Keep an eye out for garage sale signs for sales that aren't already on your shopping route.
+Keep an eye out for garage sale signs for sales that are not already on your yard sale shopping route.
 When you see one, make a detour and go to it.

-If it's not on your list, there's a good chance the seller didn't place any ads.
-Unadvertised garage sales don't get as many shoppers.
+If it is not on your list, there is a good chance the seller did not place any ads.
+Unadvertised garage sales do not get as many shoppers.
 Fewer shoppers mean you have a better shot at finding something good.
-Some of my best finds (at the lowest prices) came from unlisted yard sales.
+Some of the best finds (at the lowest prices) came from unlisted yard sales.